 because when you try to pin one of my stories down, label it, it’s a toss of the coin whether you’ve selected the right category.

 Notice that I haven’t mentioned poetry.
 That’s because I’m ashamed to admit that my “stuff” is so weak, so amateurish, it doesn’t even rate mentioning, but now that I have mentioned it, note that I’ve collected most of my poems in one place and made them available on Amazon under the title Crap Shoot

 .
 Nevertheless, I plug away at poetry hoping someday I’ll improve.
 I forget who once said (but I think it was Faulkner), that a novelist is a failed short story writer, and a short story writer is a failed poet.
 Could be some truth in that, but I don’t believe it for a second.
 I think we all write in whichever form best speaks through us at any given moment, whichever form best matches our immediate voice.

-Anyway, perhaps it’s relevant that I was raised Italian-American in upstate New York, which gave me a strong sense of what it feels like to be discriminated against.
+Anyway, perhaps it’s relevant that I was raised Italian-American in upstate New York in the 1950’s and 60’s, which gave me a strong sense of what it feels like to be discriminated against.
 And perhaps four years in the Marine Corps, including one in a warzone where I was wounded, gave me some further sense that all is not right in the world, that all these centuries later we shouldn’t still be killing each other with such glee and abandonment.
 And certainly my study of literature clarified for me a desire to write about war, especially its effects on “the little guy,” and particularly my psyche.
 But it wasn’t until some 20 years later that I found myself drawn to other subjects, for example veterans’ issues, strong women living difficult lives, and even children’s stories.